 Curing, smoking, and pickling are all excellent methods of preserving fish.

 With the addition of olive oil or salt, anchovies and sardines can be kept throughout the year.
-Some of the current offerings in our SHED Larder include brandade, smoked black cod, and pickled herring.
+Some of our favorites include brandade, smoked black cod, and pickled herring.

 Here is a basic recipe for Salted Fish from one of our favorite books, My Pantry by Alice Waters.
 Fish salted this way will keep for a week or so, and almost any firm, lean, white fish will do the trick.